sports, friends and social events – Argo has it all!

 Rowing is easy to learn at every level.
 At Argo you can compete at national and international levels, or take part in relaxing outings on the Rhine or even the canals of Venice and Paris.
 Dutch student rowing is more than a sport.
 We host weekly drinks, dinners, parties and more at our association home.
 You can develop your talents in a wide range of committes, ranging from DJ’ing at a party to the organisation of a National Championship Regatta.

-At Argo, we offer you a trial period from the 30th of August-3d of October.
+At Argo, we offer you a trial period from the 5th of September – 16th of October.
 Only after this period will you decide whether or not you want to become a permanent member!

 What’s life like at Argo for an International Student?